 What to Include in Your Standard Operating Procedure (SOP)

-Although they can be a collection of different activities, each of the procedures will be a certain type of standard.
+Although they can be a collection of different activities, each of the procedures will be a specific type of standard.
 These SOPs will contain the procedure’s objectives, expected outcomes, action steps and expectations of those actions, measures you want to monitor, responsible person, and manager.
-The procedure can also include attachments of drawings, images, videos, or everything related to how it can be implemented.
+The procedure can also include attachments of drawings, images, videos, or everything related to how you can implement them.

 You can notice that you will facilitate the work of the persons responsible for doing the work.
-Now, here I talk about standardized procedures that are some standard in a company.
-In addition to these standards, there should also be standards that will ensure the products and services’ quality.
-These standards will satisfy the customer’s expectations such as functionality, color, shape, size, speed, etc. Starting with these standards, you can easily create standards that will define the raw material quality and suppliers themselves.
-On the other hand, all standard procedures must contribute to the implementation of quality standards.
+Here I talk about standardized procedures that are standard in a company.
+In addition to these standards, there should also be standards that will ensure the products and services quality.
+These standards will satisfy the customer’s expectations like functionality, color, shape, size, speed, etc. You can easily create standards that define the raw material quality and what your suppliers will need to achieve with these standards.
+On the other hand, all standard procedures must contribute to implementing quality standards.
 This means that the procedures will depend on the quality standards.

-There are also other standards called specifications.
-These are a special kind of standards that provide technical information about the proper operation with the specific equipment.
-For example, processing methods such as welding, cropping, scraping, dimensions and tolerances, temperature, pressure, time, etc. But, this is a totally different subject.
+There are also other standards like specifications.
+These are special standards that provide technical information about the proper operation with the specific equipment.
+These are processing methods such as welding, cropping, scraping, dimensions and tolerances, temperature, pressure, time, etc. But, this is a different subject.